NamJinWoo/NamJinWoo.github.io/index.md

 ## 2018/12/31 Mon.

-First Discussion

-- Choosing ways about in what way we will make "Hi-Tech Scarecrow"
+### First Discussion - Choosing ways about in what way we will make "Hi-Tech Scarecrow"
+1. Drone
-1. Drone  2.
-Machine Learning 3.IoT
+2. Machine Learning
+3. IoT

 ### Drone
 - Benefits -